 Property dispute litigation can be difficult, but better outcomes are achieved when a skilled legal professional is working on your behalf.

-The experienced attorneys at Williams, Kratcoski & Can provide property dispute representation.
+The experienced attorneys at Williams, Kratcoski, Griffin & Can, LLC provide property dispute representation.
 Contact or give us a call at 330-673-3444 for a consultation.
 Weekend and evening appointments are available upon request.